SoCal Stops for Kids Who Love Trains!

 El Dorado Frontier | Long Beach

-Located inside El Dorado Park in Long Beach, the El Dorado Express is a mile-and-a-half train ride on a vintage locomotive.
-The ride features a narrated story, while an original music score sets the tone, telling and educational story about the history of the Gold Rush In California.
+Located inside El Dorado Park in Long Beach, El Dorado Frontier features a mile-and-a-half train ride on a vintage locomotive.
+The ride features a narrated story, while an original music score sets the tone, telling an educational story about the history of the Gold Rush In California.